taiman9/Machine-learning/softmax-regression/README.md

 ## Description

 In this project, I implement two versions of the softmax regression model in Python, using (1) SciPy and (2) scikit-learn, and evaluate them on the MNIST digit recognition task.
 Implementation details of the project are given below and can be also be viewed in the **softmax-regression.pdf** file.
 Please view the **Report.pdf** file for implementation results.
+THe MNIST dataset used in this project is too large to include here, so please obtain it separately.

 ## Implementation
 Implement two versions of the softmax regression model in Python, using (1) SciPy and (2)